- Missing Tax Documentation

 -

-Submitting tax transcripts or state tax returns,
+Submitting tax transcripts or state tax returns

 -

-Using the wrong tax year,
+Using the wrong tax year

 -

-Missing pages,
+Missing pages

 -

-Blurry or incomplete scans.
+Blurry or incomplete scans

 -

-Pro Tip: Confirm your form says 1040 and the correct year at the top.
+Pro Tip: Confirm your form says Form 1040 and the correct year at the top.
 Use a scanner or app for clear images.

 -

-4. No ADEA AADSAS Account
+4. Submitting ADEA AADSAS application too early

 -